Istanbul, with its population of around 16 million people, is

 on Google Maps.
 After walking down to

-the shore, walk another 10 minutes to your left hand
+the shore - paying attention not to slip - walk another 10 minutes to your left hand

 side to reach